 Now I never even heard or even seen this type of fee before, which kind of made me puzzled since I had very little control over it.
 So I though it was well worth a shot to kind of experiment and investigate further on this reorganization fee.
 I thought, I’ll just call the brokerage to get some further information on this recent RAI and LO acquisition and nicely ask them to remove the fee.
 After a few minutes of hold time, I had a person on the other side of the line.
 Usually E*Trade representatives are quite professional, so being professional in return can do wonders.
 After talking to them for a few minutes, I went ahead and asked them if they would be able to waive or refund the reorganization fee since I though it was somewhat unfair of a charge.
 In response to my question and after a somewhat of a pause the representative agreed to credit back the $20 back into my account.
 Another win in my book!
 Don’t like fees as they eat away much of the profits.
 Now, I am not sure if every reorganization fee can be waived just by simply calling and asking, but I guess we will see in the future.

-Give it a shot and if you succeed please let me know bellow.
+Give it a shot and if you succeed please let me know in comments bellow.

-I researched further after publishing this post and found two other reorganization fees back in 2014 that I involuntarily paid.
-I have called back E*Trade today (06/16/2014) and the representative unquestionably removed both of the fees.
+I researched further after publishing this post and found two other reorganization fees that I involuntarily paid dating back in 2014.
+I have called back E*Trade representative today (06/16/2014) and the representative unquestionably removed both of the fees.
 Awesome service!